 The solution is currently used by Polish farmers and will be also promoted in other countries with similar climate and soil conditions.

 Users and their needs

-There are three main groups of customers:
+There are 3 groups of users:

 Service/ system concept

 FertiSat application maps are based on the most recent satellite imagery and they can be easily implemented in agricultural machinery controllers.
 The service allows a farmer to analyze field conditions using a computer or a mobile device.
 Users get access to several functions of the service, including:

 - field monitoring (vegetation and moisture conditions),

 The unique selling point of FertiSat are nitrogen application maps adjusted to specific needs of crops in various development stages (incl. during a very early stage of vegetation development).
 The nitrogen balance calculator algorithms are developed in line with the guidelines of the EU Nitrates Directive.

 The comprehensive service facilitates farm management, optimal use of fertilizers and compliance with legal requirements.

 Presentation of NDWI values in FertiSat service for the selected date.